Shinai: Proper care

 A shinai must be properly taken care of or it can pose a danger to both the user and the people around it.
 Shinai should be inspected for splinters and breaks before and after use, and maintained in a manner considered most appropriate by one's style, dōjō, or sensei.

-Many people believe that oiling and sanding a shinai prior to its first use, and then periodically during use, can greatly extend its life.
+Many people assert that oiling and sanding a shinai prior to its first use, and then periodically during use, can greatly extend its life.
 However, some disagreement exists on what is considered proper shinai care.

 To properly inspect a shinai, one first examines the area around the datotsu-bu, inspecting all sides of the shinai for splinters.
 This is very important, as bamboo splinters can easily cause injury.
 The saki-gawa should be intact and the tsuru should be tight so that the saki-gawa does not slip off the end of the shinai during use.
 In addition, the nakayui should be tight enough as not to rotate easily.

 When not in use, shinai used in kendo practice should be either laid on the floor or leaned vertically against a wall.
 Some instructors require the base (kashira) of the handle (tsuka) on the floor and the tip (kissaki) leaning against the wall.
 In kendo, the shinai is treated in the same way as a edged or bladed weapon, like an actual metal sword, and competitors are trained to think of it as a dangerous instrument if misused.

 When a shinai is placed on the floor, it is considered poor etiquette to step over it.